How we work in emergencies

 - After an emergency

 After the emergency phase has passed, CARE works with communities to recover in the long term.
 Our goal is to move as quickly as possible from emergency response to recovery and sustained development.
-Instead of providing long-term handouts, we help people help themselves, for example by supporting people to rebuild businesses, and farmers to rehabilitate their farms.
+We help people to work their own way out of poverty, for example by supporting people to rebuild businesses, and farmers to rehabilitate their farms.

 We also provide psychosocial support, helping communities recover from trauma by re-establishing communal activities and structures and promoting better coping mechanisms through community activities.

-Working alongside affected people to give them the help they want
+We work alongside affected people to give them the help they want.

 Watch this short video by Tom Newby, one of our emergency shelter experts, explaining how CARE helps people displaced from their homes by disasters or conflict:

 By buying materials locally where possible rather than flying supplies in, we support local businesses, get supplies to the people in need more quickly, and make our money go further.
 By partnering with local organisations and community groups and hiring local staff, we tap into the knowledge of a community’s language and culture, develop a deeper understanding of the people we are serving, and make effective use of local expertise.